1,1-Difluoroethane

 1,1-Difluoroethane, or DFE, is an organofluorine compound with the chemical formula C_{2}H_{4}F_{2}.
 This colorless gas is used as a refrigerant, where it is often listed as R-152a (refrigerant-152a) or HFC-152a (hydrofluorocarbon-152a).
 It is also used as a propellant for aerosol sprays and in gas duster products.
-As an alternative to chlorofluorocarbons, it has an ozone depletion potential of zero, a lower global warming potential (124) and a shorter atmospheric lifetime (1.4 years).
+As an alternative to chlorofluorocarbons, it has an ozone depletion potential of zero, a lower global warming potential than other hydrofluorocarbons and a shorter atmospheric lifetime (1.4 years).

 Production

 1,1-Difluoroethane is a synthetic substance that is produced by the mercury-catalyzed addition of hydrogen fluoride to acetylene: